 - When do these states view cyber-attacks conducted by or attributable to other states as a violation of the prohibition of intervention into the internal affairs of other states?

-- What type and degree of evidence do these states require to attribute a cyber-attack to another state or to a non-state actor?
+- What type and degree of evidence do these states require in order to attribute a cyber-attack to another state or to a non-state actor?

 - How do these states apply the rules governing the conduct of hostilities during an armed conflict to cyber operations?

-The purpose of the research is to provide an updated overview of law in practice in comparison with the suggested practice of the Tallinn Manuals, with a view to evaluating its progress towards becoming customary International law.
+The purpose of the research is to provide an updated overview of law in practice in comparison with the suggested practice of the Tallinn Manuals, with a view to evaluating its progress toward becoming customary international law.